iTwin/bis-schemas/Domains/Geotechnical/GeotechnicalInterpretation/GeotechnicalInterpretation.remarks.md

 It is desireable - but not required - that all `ILithology`s of the mapped class in a mapped `GeotechnicalInvestigationConfiguration` be mapped to a `Material`

+### IBoreholeCollection

+`IBoreholeCollection` exists to unify `BoreholeSource` (an exclusive collection of `Borehole`s) and `BoreholeGroup` (a non-exclusive collection of `Borehole`s).
+It is not intended for other subclassing.
+Consumers of `IBoreholeCollection` will need special case logic to access the `Borehole`s in `BoreholeSource` and `BoreholeGroup`, as each holds its constituent `Borehole`s using different relationships.

+### BoreholeGroup

+The use of `BoreholeGroup` is entirely optional.
+`BoreholeGroup` provides value where a membership concept that is more flexible than that provided by `BoreholeSource` is required.

+The `Borehole`s contained in a `BoreholeGroup` (through the `BoreholeGroupIncludesBorehole` relationship) must be contained in the same `GeotechnicalInterpretationModel` as the `BoreholeGroup`.

-### BoreholeSet
+### BoreholeSource

-Every `Borehole` must have a parent `BoreholeSet`.
+Every `Borehole` must have a parent `BoreholeSource`.

-`BoreholeSet`s may optionally be related to a GeoExp:`GeotechnicalInvestigationElement` through the `Represents` navigation property.
+`BoreholeSource`s may optionally be related to a GeoExp:`GeotechnicalInvestigationElement` through the `DerivedFrom` navigation property.
 It is important to remember that the target `GeotechnicalInvestigationElement` may be an individual `ExploratoryLocation`, a `GeotechnicalInvestigationBreakdown`, or an entire `GeotechnicalInvestigation`.

 ### Borehole

 Every `Borehole` must have a parent `BoreholeSet`.
+Additionally, each `Borehole` may belong to zero or more `BoreholeGroup`s (through the `BoreholeGroupIncludesBorehole` relationship).

 The Origin of a `Borehole` should be the top of the `Borehole`.
 *NEED TO THINK ABOUT THIS....*